Jong-Min-Moon/Jong-Min-Moon.github.io/_posts/insurance/2026-05-19-iso-property.md

 - LAE: loss adjustment claims. amounts paid by the insurance company to investigate and settle claims
 - Losses + LAE takes up most of insurance cost and thus the premium.

 - loss ratio: the most common loss ratio metric is reported loss retio, or reported losses divided by earned premium.
+A  loss ratio can be larger than 1 (or 100%).When the loss ratio exceeds 1, it indicates that the insurance company is paying out more in claims than it is collecting in earned premiums.

 ### TOL Category Check